If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Types of Embroidery Scissors that Trim Jump Stitches Well

-Now, there are some types of embroidery scissors that will make removing jump stitches easier.
+Now, there are some machine embroidery scissors that will make removing jump stitches easier.

 Any scissors or snips that you use to trim embroidery threads will need to be very sharp and have a small, thin tip to fit underneath the threads.
 Don’t try to use big sewing scissors (like dressmaker shears) to cut these tiny threads, for instance!